 Restaurants with a view of the river Thames

-Watch the bustling Thames waterways from your dining table at this London riverside restaurants.
+Watch the bustling Thames waterways from your dining table at these London riverside restaurants.

 Immerse yourself in the views at river level, watching boats come and go from your table on the R.S.
 Hispaniola, which is moored opposite the Coca-Cola London Eye.
 Select British dishes from the à la carte menu, enjoy a drink on the deck or indulge in afternoon tea.
-Make sure to keep an eye out for live jazz, Elvis-themed dinner dances, and murder mystery evenings.
+Keep an eye out for live jazz and murder mystery evenings.

 Escape from city life in the tranquil setting of Rick Stein’s restaurant along Barnes’ riverside.
 The TV chef’s only London restaurant looks straight out onto the Thames, where rowers glide by and migrating birds fly overhead to nearby WWT London Wetland Centre.
 Enjoy a varied menu, including fish dishes, which are the chef’s speciality.

 Take a break between exhibitions to indulge in sweeping river views and modern British cuisine at Tate Modern Restaurant, on the ninth floor of the Blavatnik Building.
 Lunch is served throughout the week, while dinner is available on Fridays and Saturdays after 6pm – the perfect opportunity to catch an Instagram-worthy sunset over the Thames.

 Gaze out across the Thames from Gordon Ramsay’s restaurant The Narrow, in Limehouse.
 The river takes on a different feel here as it widens downstream from central London at the former docks.
 Grab a spot in the conservatory or on the terrace and look back towards the bright lights of the City or downstream to Canary Wharf, as you feast on modern dishes with a Mediterranean twist.

 The Petersham Restaurant